sbl-sdsc/mmtf-pyspark/docs/MacLinuxInstallation.md

 python test_mmtfPyspark.py
 ```

-If the metadata of 1AQ1 is printed, you have successfully intalled mmtfPyspark.
+If the metadata of 1AQ1 is printed, you have successfully installed mmtfPyspark.

 ### [OPTIONAL] Hadoop Sequence Files
-Hadoop sequence files of all PDB structures can be downloaded and environmental variables can be set by running the following command:
+MMTF Hadoop sequence files of all PDB structures can be downloaded and environmental variables can be set by running the following command:
 ```
 curl https://raw.githubusercontent.com/sbl-sdsc/mmtf-pyspark/master/bin/download_mmtf_files.sh -o download_mmtf_files.sh
 . ./download_mmtf_files.sh